chris-creditdesign/nature-immersive-svelte-components/README.md

 # Nature immersive svelte components

-> Colection of svelte components used to build @naturenews immersiev articles
+> Colection of svelte components used to build @naturenews immersive articles

 Config based on the [sveltejs/component-template](https://github.com/sveltejs/component-template)